openSUSE/cavil/README.md

 * Source code legal review system for RPMs, Tarballs, Kiwi images, Docker images, and Helm charts
 * 25.000 curated patterns for 1000 licenses with 500 distinct SPDX expressions
 * Software Bill of Materials (SBOM) support with SPDX reports
-* Legal risk assessments for every pattern match
+* Legal risk assessments by lawyers for every pattern match
 * Human reviews with approval/rejection workflow, and optional automatic approvals based on risk
 * Optional support for machine learning models to classify pattern matches
 * REST API for integration into existing source code management systems
 * Open Build Service integration via bots
 * OpenID Connect (OAuth 2.0) authentication

+**Important**: Note that most of the data used by Cavil has been curated by lawyers, but the generated reports do not count as legal advice and no guarantees are made for their correctness!

 ## Components